 Information to help solve your IT problems, and how to report problems or request services.

-Once you have completed Registration, activated your University IT account and set up Multi-Factor Authentication you will be able to access essential services.
+Once you have completed Registration, activated your University IT account and set up Multi-Factor Authentication you will be able to get online and access essential services.

 Set up Multi-Factor Authentication

 As soon as you have completed Registration and your University IT account has been activated, you must set up Multi-Factor Authentication (MFA) on your IT account.

 Please note that occasionally an IT account may take up to 72 hours to be activated.